 Guiding Principles and Guidelines

 Be prayerful.
 Be inspired.
 Ask for God's guidance.
-Remember Elijah.
 Time spent in prayer doubles the effectiveness of time in action.

 Meditate on the why.
-Think of the people who need your inspiration, your smile, your whatever it is you feel called to do.
-Think of how you'll feel when it's over.
-Listen to this song: “If Not Love.”
+Think of the people who need your inspiration, your smile, your commitment to excellence, and your love.
+Think of how you'll feel when it's over- as you look back with contentment and gratitude for the opportunity to come through for them, for yourself and for God.

 David Allen’s 2 minute rule: If you can get something significant done in 2 minutes just do it!
 Bypass your planner.
 Bypass your google calendar.